 LSH: What was the trigger to start your journey to data-driven HRM?

 MS: I was asked by the SVP in our global company to present the way we, at GIA Israel, develop and retain talent.
 I knew we are doing a great job in recruitment and learning.
-We invest a lot of efforts to maximize the potential in each employee.
+We invest a lot of effort to maximize the potential of each employee.
 But although it was clear to me, I could not base my presentation on my experiences and my gut feelings.
 I had to bring the numbers, and prove that the investment in talent, the way we do it, brings the desired results.
-Fortunately, I had the guidance and mentoring to start measuring investments outcomes, and so, I started to understand the relations between the people processes and the business results and I was able to present these relations with numbers and metrics.
+Fortunately, I had the guidance and mentoring to start measuring investment outcomes, and so, I started to understand the relations between the people processes and the business results and I was able to present these relations with numbers and metrics.